 Type of Trail

-An out-and-back hike that offers a range of material to hike on.
+An out-and-back hike that offers a range of terrain to hike on.
 You’ll experience familiar dirt paths, littered stones to skip and scramble over, some sturdy bridges, and a never-ending staircase that leads you to the top of the springs.

 The first quarter mile of the trail is on private property, but hikers are allowed to traverse it.
 Make sure you’re extra courteous for that section to ensure goodwill between the property owner and the hikers passing over the land.